clojure-emacs/orchard/README.md

 ### REPL Agnostic

-No matter whether you're using nREPL, a socket REPL, unrepl or prepl, Orchard has your back. nREPL clients might opt to wrap some of the Orchard functionality in middleware for convenience (as `cider-nrepl` does), but they can just eval away if they please.
+No matter whether you're using nREPL, a socket REPL, or prepl, Orchard has your back. nREPL clients might opt to wrap some of the Orchard functionality in middleware for convenience (as `cider-nrepl` does), but they can just eval away if they please.